aaronkopplin/pixel-art-maker/README.md

 DEPENDENCIES

-Download and install pygame, tkinter for python 3.
+Download and install pygame python 3.

 HOW TO USE THE APPLICATION